Psidium/psidium.github.io/_posts/2021-08-23-migrating-a-monorepo-from-lerna-to-yarn-3.markdown

 # Conclusion

 After doing all that work (seriously it took me days).
 We need to check if it works!
 Clone your project and try to `build`/`start` it!
-If it doens't work, well, you'll have to dig deeper.
+If it doesn't work, well, you'll have to dig deeper.

 Was it worth my investment?
 In my context, the time saved by having Zero Install is surely worth it, people can focus more on their code and less on their tooling.